 • Twenty-five to thirty seconds of extraction time.

 As you become more immersed as an espresso hobbyist, you will no doubt find passionate enthusiasts who prefer different variables and manufacturers that cater to different experiences.
-Some variables, such as extraction time, are user controlled.
+Some variables, such as extraction time, are user-controlled.
+In other words, play with them until they suit your taste.
+The crema indicates the espresso’s strength, beauty, and creaminess.
+Espresso Café

-This is the End: Espresso Coffee: What Defines a Great Espresso according to you? leave your opinion in the comment section. we love to hear from you. have a wonderful day
+This is the End: Espresso Coffee ( espresso café ): What Defines the best Espresso coffee according to you? leave your opinion in the comment section. we love to hear from you. have a wonderful day